-Intended UseThe i-STAT cTnI, BNP, CK-MB and $\beta$ -hCG Calibration Verification Sets are intended for use as assayed materials to verify the greater portion of the Reportable Range for i-STAT cTnI, BNP, CK-MB and $\beta$ -hCG cartridges.
+The i-STAT cTnI, BNP, and CK-MB Calibration Verification Sets are intended for use as an assayed plasma material to verify the greater portion of the Reportable Range for i-STAT cTnI, BNP, and CK-MB cartridges.

-There are two 1.0 mL plastic vials of each of the three levels in each set.
+There are two 1.0 mL plastic vials of each of the three levels in the set.